xoom000/chore-management-system/SETUP_GUIDE.md

 - Check MongoDB is running: `sudo systemctl status mongod`
 - Check log files: `journalctl -u chores`
 - Verify .env configuration is correct
+- Check for memory errors: If you see "JavaScript heap out of memory" errors, make sure the Node.js memory limit is properly set with `--max-old-space-size=4096` in your startup command

 ### If internet control doesn't work:
 - Run the test script: `node scripts/router-control.js list`